Inventory and gates

 Discovery — the SDK proposes the inventory

 Most teams will never hand-author inventory.yaml.
-Turn on the new
+Turn on the v2.1 SDK option:

 <MushiProvider config={{